oharaandrew314/TrustGrapher/readme.txt

 Fixed a bug where a NullPointerException was thrown if the mouse was scrubbing the log table, and was released outside of the table
 More Documentation

+	Revision 50
+New bug: I do not think the reputation values are accurate anymore.
+I don't know how long this has been for New Feature: You can now save the simulator's current event list as an .arff file.
+This includes changes from inside the simulator
+New Feature: There is not an option to toggle the playback panel in the view menu Feature fix: Should now show that Agents no longer trust eachother due to new low feeedback values (untested) Feature fix: You will no longer see Agents with no Edges in Trust Graphs.
+An Agents will now only appear when it trusts another one
+Bug Fix: If you add a new Agent to the graph through the event injector, the simulator will no longer crash when it attempts to add it
+Refactor: Merged forward and backward events with graphEvent method for SimGraphs.
+They were too similar to keep seperate

 --------------------------------------------------------------------------------

 ---------------